sigilante/julia/README.md

 **For dimensions larger than 999, you will need to edit the PPM file directly to normalize the numeric output from Hoon's 1.000 preference.**

-PPM rendering routines borrowed and modified from Matt Newport's [raytracer](https://gist.github.com/mattnewport/f3eaa71c3f71cafe83da541cf3c052ae).
+PPM rendering routines borrowed and modified from Matt Newport (~hatdyl-toldeg)'s [raytracer](https://gist.github.com/mattnewport/f3eaa71c3f71cafe83da541cf3c052ae).